oracle/odpi/doc/src/structs/dpiErrorInfo.rst

     proceeding.
 Examples include connecting to the database with a password that is about to expire (within the grace period) and creating a stored procedure with compilation errors.

+.. member:: uint16_t dpiErrorInfo.offset

+    The parse error offset (in bytes) when executing a statement or the row offset when performing bulk operations or fetching batch error information.
+    If neither of these cases are true, the value is 0.